Prioritising the

 Chronic Pain Release Therapy, known worldwide as Steven Blake's OldPain2Go®, is an innovative, effective, and practical approach that helps individuals release long-term pain, predominantly within a single focused session.

-Integrating the latest insights from pain neuroscience with subtle brain–body communication techniques, our approach directly engages the automatic processes that often operate beyond conscious awareness.
-In doing so, it harnesses the brain’s natural capacity to re-evaluate and reset unnecessary protective responses.
+Integrating the the latest neuroscience insights, with subtle brain–body communication techniques, our approach directly engages the automatic processes that often operate beyond conscious awareness, harnessing the brain’s natural ability to re-evaluate and reset unnecessary protective responses.
+This frees individuals to move beyond the burden of pain management and support more effective recovery and rehabilitation once pain is no longer a limiting factor.

 Understanding How OldPain2Go® Works.